 Shirley Thong is a registered BAS Agent with the Tax Practitioner Board and is a member of The Institute for Public Accountants.
 She has also established and runs her own Accounting Services business providing bookkeeping and business consulting services for over 25 years.
 She has over 35 years of professional and accounting experience in Family Office, Corporate banking, finance, property investments and development, retails, real estate and not for profits.

 Shirley is a great communicator and her aim is to bring her connections to assist businesses to access wider community organisations.
 She is also currently running a mentoring program by providing training to under-graduates completing their tertiary education, preparing them for the work force when graduated.

 Shirley has had a long involvement in community services and was the Treasurer and Vice President of the Music Auxiliary, Scotch College and Scotch Arts.
-She is also the current CAV Treasurer (since 2020-2021) and is a BPC Committee Member.
+She was also the CAV Treasurer (between 2020-2022) and is a BPC Committee Member.
 She is a member of various prestige clubs in Australia and is the current Treasurer of the Australian Asian Business Women’s Associations.
 With her experience and networks, Shirley looks forward to raising the profile of CAV and share her experience with CAV members.

 Shirley Thong 唐翠婵